 - Cater to your loved-ones physiology – patients may prefer to eat in small snack sessions throughout the day, rather than having large meals at specified times.

 - Keep water and healthy, non-sugary drinks on hand for them to sip throughout the day, to ensure they stay hydrated.

 - Monitor eating habits and record meals in a journal for reference when speaking with a doctor, or in case you notice anything unusual after eating certain foods.

-Note that certain foods may interact poorly with medications – for example, vegetables high in vitamin K, such as spinach and broccoli, can counteract the effects of some blood-thinners like warfarin.
+Note that diet and cancer treatment may interact poorly – for example, vegetables high in vitamin K, such as spinach and broccoli, can counteract the effects of some blood-thinners like warfarin.
 Therefore, it is important for caregivers to understand what healthy foods should be avoided.